jonlpersson/ed-latimore/site/_posts/2022-06-01-how-to-deal-with-annoying-parents.md

 My sister and I were in constant danger in the neighborhood we grew up in.
 And I blamed my mother for our situation.
 The stories other people shared with me about her helped me see her as a more rounded individual and not just my mother.

 Eventually, I learned to accept that my mother was doing the best she could.
 Read how I learned to forgive my mother in my post, [How to forgive your parents](https://edlatimore.com/how-to-understand-and-forgive-your-parents/).
-Forgiveness is the type of drug that’s hard to access but can miraculously improve mental and physical well-being.[^2]
+Forgiveness is the type of drug that’s hard to access but can miraculously improve mental and physical well-being.<sup id="fnref:2" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:2">2</a></sup>

 In the end, I much rather remember my mother for the stories people shared over the petty arguments we had.

 And pro tip: When you lose a loved one, you’ll even miss the annoying parts.

 ## Take responsibility for yourself